cloudera/terraform-provider-cdp/docs/data-sources/iam_group.md

 ## Attribute Reference

-`id` is set to the external ID value.
-In addition, the following attributes are
+`id` is set to the group name.
+In addition, the following attributes are exported:
-exported:

 * `sync_membership_on_user_login` - Whether group membership is synced when a user logs in.
 * `crn` - The CRN of the group.